 Shockoe Valley, Richmond

 Though population growth has lessened in Virginia’s suburban counties, the most noticeable slowdown within Virginia has been in its rural counties and small metro areas outside of the Urban Crescent.
 The population of Virginia localities outside its three largest metro areas grew by 7 percent during the 2000s, but are on track to grow by only 2.5 percent this decade, in large part because fewer people are moving to these areas.
 The only county west of Blacksburg or bordering North Carolina that grew in population since 2010 was Grayson County, which received a boost from a new prison opening.Much of rural Virginia is also aging rapidly.
 In many counties outside the Urban Crescent it is common to have twice as many residents over 60 than under 18.
 An aging population means that death rates are steadily rising and birth rates are falling.
 In 2011, for the first time, localities outside the Urban Crescent had more deaths than births.
 Now, most of Virginia’s rural counties are relying entirely on people moving in for population growth.With five years of population data, (putting us at a midpoint in the decade), some of this decade’s population trends may be more evident.
 Virginia and its suburban counties are still growing at a rate faster than the national average, but considerably slower than in previous decades.
 Given the amount of real estate investment going into Virginia’s cities in recent years, many are experiencing the strongest decade of growth in half a century.
 While migration to Virginia’s rural areas is likely to increase as the housing market recovers, many counties will find that relying entirely on migration usually means slower population growth.
 Visit our population estimates page to download the 2015 Virginia county and city estimates or the components of population change data mentioned in this post.
-The estimates are also available to explore on our interactive maps.
+Explore an interactive map of Virginia’s population estimates.
 If you would like to learn more about the trends driving Virginia population change, some related blog posts are listed below.
 Rural Virginia:Death in ParadiseVirginians are leaving the Commonwealth, reversing trendsBirth rates: Comparing Virginia’s counties with countriesCould the “two-body problem” be contributing to rural brain drain?As families decline, living alone is now the most common type of household